LamaHamadeh/Projects/README.md

 1-Finite Difference Method
 2-Fourier Transform
 3-Chebychev Spectral Differentiation
-A real-life application for these equations would be: "Finite Element Analysis of a Flow Over an Airfoil" (mentioned in one of these projects individually).
+A real-life application for these equations would be: "Finite Element Analysis of a Flow Over an Airfoil" (mentioned here as an individual project).

 5- ***Numerical Analysis of Heat Equation***: The diffusion equation is a partial differential equation which describes density fluctuations in a material undergoing diffusion.
 This equation is also called the heat equation and also describes the distribution of a heat in a given region over time.
 This equation can describes many natural science and engineering phenomena that involve diffusion, such as: the diffusion of heat in the skin as a result of a burning accident, the diffusion of electrons when their density in solids is not in equilibrium, the diffusion of the plasma based on the strength of an external magnetic field, and many more.
 This equation can be solved either analytically or numerically.
 It is mathematically relatively simple and analytical solutions can be easily found if geometry and boundary conditions are not too complicated.
 For the numericaly treatment, a plethora of methods can be used to solve such essential and basic equation.
 In this project, we will solve the 1D and 2D heat transfer equation, using three methods: